Profit on costPOC

 • Joint-venture or capital-partner deals: thresholds depend on the structure, but 20% is a common floor.

-Why profit on cost — and not just margin
+Why profit on cost, not just margin

 Profit on cost answers "did the dollars I tied up in this project earn a worthwhile return?"
 Margin answers "how much of every revenue dollar did I keep?"
 Both matter; profit on cost is the one that maps to capital efficiency.